Search the collections

 Information Sheet titled 'Preventing Heat Related Illness', published by the Department of Human Services in November 2008.
 It reflects community safety education and emergency response ...Images: 2

-Card with the slogan 'In The Great Outdoors Be Bushfire Smart', issued by the Department of Sustainability and Environment, circa 2008.
+Card with the slogan 'In The Great Outdoors Be Bushfire Smart' published by the Department of Sustainability & Environment, circa 2008.
 It reflects community safety education and emerge ...Images: 2

 Information Sheet titled 'Staying in High Bushfire Risk Areas', published by Tourism Victoria, circa 2008.
 It reflects community safety education and emergency response prior to Black S ...Images: 1

 The Seeds of Compassion (S.O.C.) postcard, was created and designed by Rhonda Abotomey, as a bushfire recovery initiative founded on the premise of making a difference one person at a t ...Images: 2

 Bill Putt lives in Strathewen and is best known as one of the founding members of Australian progressive rock band Spectrum.
 In 2007 he composed a piece of music as a birthday gift for ...Images: 0

 Condolence letter from Buckingham Palace to Karen Gardam about the Black Saturday bushfires.
 Karen Gardam lost her mother and brother on Black Saturday, 7 February 2009.
 The trauma of ...Images: 1

 Condolence letter from the Governor-General to Karen Gardam about the Black Saturday bushfires.
 Karen Gardam lost her mother and brother on Black Saturday, 7 February 2009.
 The trauma ...Images: 1

 Police statement to Victorian Police by Karen Gardam about the Black Saturday bushfires.
 In June 2009, Karen Gardam gave a statement to police about the deaths of her mother and brothe ...Images: 1